Daisy May Cooper: Career

-In 2023, she participated as "Otter" on the fourth series of The Masked Singer.
+In 2023, she participated as "Otter" on the fourth series of The Masked Singer and starred in Rain Dogs.

+Also that year, she began voicing Tiny the elephant in an advertising campaign for bank TSB.

+In March 2025, she starred in the first series of LOL: Last One Laughing UK, hosted by Jimmy Carr and Roisin Conaty, alongside Richard Ayoade, Sara Pascoe, Lou Sanders, Rob Beckett, Judi Love, Bob Mortimer, Joe Wilkinson, Joe Lycett, and Harriet Kemsley.

 Personal life

 Cooper married her long-term partner, Will Weston, on 21 September 2019.
-The couple have two children, a daughter, Pip and a son born in October 2020, named Jack Michael Weston, in honour of her late friend and This Country co-star, Michael Sleggs, who played the dull friend of Kurtan and Kerry, Michael ‘Slugs’ Slugett.
-Michael Sleggs died in 2019, age 33, after battling terminal cancer.
-In July 2021, it was reported that Cooper had separated from her husband, 10 months after the birth of her son.
+The couple have two children, a daughter and a son.
+In July 2021, it was reported that Cooper had separated from her husband 10 months after the birth of their son.